-Apple Unleashed event, House supply chain hearing, Tesla earnings top week ahead
+Tesla earnings, housing data and Apple's event top week ahead

 |-0.80%

-As for economic data, investors will be watching industrial production and the National Association of Homebuilders' housing market index.
+As for economic data, investors will be watching industrial production and the NAHB housing market index.

 Also on Monday, Apple is set to hold its Unleashed event, which is expected to unveil the latest versions of its Macbook Pro laptops.
-The computers are rumored to feature the "M1X" processor, designed by Apple, after previous versions used Intel chips.
+The computers are rumored to feature the "M1X" processor, designed by Apple after previous versions used Intel chips.

 |Ticker